forax/tomahawk/README.md

   rearrange columns without changing the data, or better (or worst) share columns between different tables.

-  For now, a table can only be created either by hand, from a CSV file or a JSON file, with `CSV.fetch()` and `JSON.fetch()` respectively.
+  Apart creating a table by hand, a table can be created from a CSV file or a JSON file, with `CSV.fetch()` and `JSON.fetch()` respectively.